 Verdict: Both offer simple and easy-to-navigate user interfaces.
 Users unfamiliar with CMS may find WordPress’ hub-and-spoke model more confusing, whereas HubSpot is much simpler to use for those new to inbound marketing.

 Above all, HubSpot’s greatest asset is its ease of use.
 New users can get up to speed quickly with pre-built templates.
 Additionally, it comes with a lot of built-in marketing tools.
 Made more difficult by requiring users to use a specific language to pull in dynamic content, HubSpot Markup Language, not as customizable as PHP.
-Ideal for startups and small business, but past that point the rigidity of its design options and lack of integrations make it tougher to recommend.
+Ideal for startups and small businesses, but past that point the rigidity of its design options and lack of integrations make it tougher to recommend.
 Other than that, it offers users a ready-to-go platform.

 User’s take: “I love the vast choices of pre-designed templates available and the widgets already at your disposal… and the fact that you allow other users to create templates for purchase… The dashboard is simple to figure out and has a great GUI.”